sonal-swarnima/baadal2.0/README.md

 Features
 --------

-Some of the main features of Baadal are:
+Some of the main features of Baadal are :
 * Facilities for suspend, resume, shutdown, power off, power on and specifying resource requirement of virtual machines.
 * Dynamic resource utilization monitoring.
 * Dynamic resource scheduling and power management.